golanlevin/60-212/2024/syllabus/60-212_syllabus_fall2024.md

 * **Programming Environments**.
 This is a polyglot course.
 The primary programming environment used for example projects and sample code will be [p5.js](https://p5js.org/) (JavaScript, optionally with [Visual Studio Code](https://code.visualstudio.com/) and the [p5.vscode](https://marketplace.visualstudio.com/items?itemName=samplavigne.p5-vscode) extension).
 However, we are also likely to encounter [Processing](https://processing.org/) (Java), [TouchDesigner](https://derivative.ca/), [ComfyUI](https://www.runcomfy.com/), and Python.
 * **Sketchbook**.
 It is extremely wise to plan your projects on paper before writing any code, and some assignments will require you to post images of your project sketches.
 In support of this, you are strongly advised to maintain a sketchbook for this course, ideally on paper.
 * **Smartphone Camera**.
 Students should have access to a smartphone with a camera to document certain projects.
 * **3-Button Mouse**.
 You will need a 3-button mouse for certain software.
 I recommend the [Logitech M100 wired mouse](https://www.amazon.com/Logitech-Corded-mouse-Black-910-005003/dp/B01MV1GX63/?th=1) (USB-A, $9) or the [Lenovo 400 wired mouse](https://www.amazon.com/Lenovo-USB-C-Compact-Wired-Mouse/dp/B09LRBWB5P/?th=1) (USB-C, $10).
 Wireless 3-button mice are also acceptable.
+Please obtain this mouse before the week of September 23.

 ### Additional Expenses